CryShana/CryBarEditor/README.md

 - This will create a new DDT and export it to your export folder

 ### Modding note
-I am still not fully familiar with how modding works for this game, all examples I gave above are from personal experience.
+I am still not fully familiar with how modding works, all examples I gave above are from me playing around.
-I will update these examples as I learn more.
-I have also encountered some problems trying to create custom anim files, they don't seem to be loaded by the game and am unsure yet why.
-For now, have fun and experiment.
+I have also encountered some problems trying to create custom anim files, they don't seem to be loaded by the game.
+Maybe you have to register them somewhere, unsure yet.
+I will update this document as I learn more.
+If you know something I don't, please contact me.

 ## Screenshots
 ### Previewing XMB content